Abdullah Shah (footballer): Mehran

 In 2018, Shah returned to his youth club Mehran FC.

-Sui Southern Gas
+Loan to Sui Southern Gas

 Shah joined the departmental side Sui Southern Gas in 2021.
 He made 4 appearances in the 2021–22 Pakistan Premier League until the league was cancelled shortly after starting.

 Following the cancellation of the league, Shah returned to Mehran.

-Dhivehi Sifainge
+Loan to Dhivehi Sifainge

 In July 2022, he joined Dhivehi Sifainge in the Maldivian Second Division, becoming the second youngest Pakistani footballer to feature in a Maldivian League at the age of 21, after Saadullah Khan who had previously joined Dhivehi Premier League club BG Sports in April 2015 at the age of 20.

-Abu Muslim
+Loan to Abu Muslim

-On 2 February 2024, Shah signed for Afghanistan Champions League club Abu Muslim on a one-season deal, joining national team fellow Shayak Dost.
+On 2 February 2024, Shah joined Afghanistan Champions League club Abu Muslim on a one-season deal, joining national team fellow Shayak Dost.

+Loan to Brothers Union

+In January 2026, Shah joined the Bangladeshi football club Brothers Union for the second round of the Bangladesh Football League.

 International career

 In 2015, Shah represented Pakistan at youth level in the AFC Under-14 Football Festival in Dushanbe.

 In August 2022, Shah was called up for a trials with the senior national team.
 In November the same year, he was included in Pakistan's squad for a friendly against Nepal, Pakistan's first fixture in nearly three-and-a-half years because of the Pakistan Football Federation's suspension by FIFA.
 He went on to make his debut in the eventual 0–1 defeat.
 In October 2023 he represented Pakistan U23 in AFC U23 Asian Cup Qualifiers.